3mcd/javelin/docs-src/content/ecs/_index.md

 insert_anchor_links = "right"
 +++

 This section aims to serve as a quick primer on Entity Component Systems (ECS) and how to think in ECS.
 The goal is not to belittle other methods of building games or make ECS seem like a panacea, because ECS does come with its own challenges.
-Godot has a great article about [why Godot does not use ECS](https://godotengine.org/article/why-isnt-godot-ecs-based-game-engine) that I recommend you read if you are trying to determine whether or not you should use Javelin.
+Juan Linietsky wrote a great article about [why Godot does not use ECS](https://godotengine.org/article/why-isnt-godot-ecs-based-game-engine) that I recommend you read if you are trying to determine whether or not you should use Javelin.

 <aside>
   <p>